1. I never have tried a wig before, how can I start?

-2. Do you lose your edges whilst wearing a lace wig?
+2. Do you lose your edges while wearing a lace wig?
 And are they safe to wear if you want to grow out your hair?

-We wear wigs in order to look best and be attractive not want to lose our edges, here we have some tips to help to rock a stunning lace wig while maintaining the hair underneath.
-And the detailed information, please read here: https://www.evawigs.com/blog/how-to-avoid-losing-your-edges-while-wearing-a-lace-wig.html
+We wear wigs in order to look best and be attractive -- not because we want to lose our edges.
+Here are some tips to help to rock a stunning lace wig while maintaining the hair underneath.
+Please read the detailed information here: https://www.evawigs.com/blog/how-to-avoid-losing-your-edges-while-wearing-a-lace-wig.html

 (1) Be sure to glue the wig in the right position.

-Carefully trim the lace back so it lines up with your hairline, not too far to irritate your scalp nor too close to applying glue to your natural hair.
+Carefully trim the lace back so it lines up with your hairline.
+Not too far, or you will irritate your scalp, nor too close, or you risk applying glue to your natural hair.

 (2) Choose the proper glue when securing your lace front.

-Choose the right glue with different needs, if you prefer to take off your wig every day, Got2B will not be a bad choice.
+Choose the right glue to suit different needs.
+For example, if you prefer to take off your wig every day, Got2B will not be a bad choice.

 (3) Test your skin for sensitivity before applying glue.